Deadfall Lakes And Mount Eddy

 Controlling Agency: Mount Shasta Ranger Station, Shasta-Trinity National Forest, 204 West Alma, Mount Shasta, CA 96067.
 (530) 926-4511. http://www.r5.fs.fed.us/shastatrinity

-Special Features: abundance of many species of wildflowers; deep and clear lakes for swimming, with camping spots; outstanding views of Mount Shasta, the Trinity Divide, the Trinity Alps, and many other mountains in far northern California
+Special Features: abundance of many species of wildflowers; a wonderful stand of foxtail pines; deep and clear lakes for swimming, with camping spots; outstanding views of Mount Shasta, the Trinity Divide, the Trinity Alps, and many other mountains in far northern California.

 Directions to the Trailhead: On Interstate 5 drive north 3.4 miles beyond the Weed turnoff and take the Edgewood/Gazelle exit.
 Go under the freeway, turn right at the stop sign, and after 0.3 mile turn left onto Stewart Springs Road.
 At 4.7 miles turn right onto Forest Road 17, also known as Parks Creek Road.
 Park at the large trailhead clearing at Parks Creek Pass, 13.7 miles from the freeway exit.